Instant Pot Pork Stew

 Instructions

-• Place pork chunks into a large bowl, sprinkle with flour, salt, and black pepper.
+• Place pork chunks into a large bowl and sprinkle with flour, salt, and black pepper.
 Toss to coat evenly.

-• Turn on the Instant Pot, select Saute and adjust to High, once Hot add the oil and once the oil is simmering, add the meat into one layer, work in batches if needed.
-Brown, on all sides, for about 5 minutes per batch.
-Once browned set aside.
+• Turn on the Instant Pot, select Saute, and adjust to High.
+Once Hot, add the oil.
+Once the oil is simmering, add the meat in one layer.
+Work in batches if needed.
+Brown on all sides for about 5 minutes per batch.
+Once browned, set aside.

 • Add onion and garlic and cook for 1-2 minutes.
-Add 1/2 cup of wine to deglaze the pot, using a wooden spoon scrape the bits that are stuck to it.
+Add 1/2 cup of wine to deglaze the pot, scraping the bits that are stuck to it with a wooden spoon.

 • Cancel Saute function.